mhurley100/pands-project/README.md

 ## Background Research
 Edgar Anderson collected data on 3 different iris species on the Gaspe Peninsula, Quebec, Canada.
-He picked the Iris flowers from the same location, measured by the himself with the same instrument.
+He picked 2 species of the Iris flowers from the same location, measured by the himself with the same instrument.
 The data set comprised 50 samples from each of three species of Iris:
 1. Iris setosa
 2. Iris virginica